Qabat/n2frog/README.md

 - many publications by Rick Trebino, Daniel Kane, Kenneth DeLong, Ziyang Wang and others

 Fitting procedure for recovering n2 from SPM-induced phase is based on my engineering thesis and soon to be published paper.

-This will be rewritten in Python when I will find time for it.